thoughtbot/maintaining-open-source-projects/book/02-community.md

 software or documentation to make the onboarding process smoother.
 In the early stages each interaction should be celebrated: your project is getting validated.

+Routinely acknowledge contributors to your project.
+Thank them for their time they spend providing feedback and code.
+Thank them publicly, and be explicit about why their contributions were useful to you and to the community.
+People like being appreciated, and are more likely to keep contributing if you show appreciation for their work.

 When the project gets popular, participation starts to be more of a liability.
 Feature requests, help requests, bug reports, and patches all land in your inbox, and it can get tough to manage.
 You may even feel guilty about not